Get Your Massage Continuing Education at Irene’s!

 Course & Instructor Information

-As the massage profession has increasingly become a part of our health care profession, it is important that massage therapists have an understanding of how to identify and report suspected victims of human trafficking.
+As the massage profession has increasingly become a part of our health care, it is important that massage therapists have an understanding of how to identify and report suspected victims of human trafficking.
 This course will explore the human trafficking industry and how it operates in the United States.

 This human trafficking training will satisfy the Federal Law requiring individuals licensed under the public health code to complete training on how to identify and report human trafficking.